City of Brazil

 • Information on the company’s representative/administrator, who must be a Brazilian citizen or a foreigner with permanent resident status.
 Foreign shareholders who do not have permanent resident status cannot be administrators.

-Requirements for Administrators and Representatives
+Requirements for administrators and representatives

 • Foreign shareholders must be enrolled in the Brazilian Federal Revenue’s taxpayers’ registry.
 For that purpose, they must appoint an individual resident in Brazil with powers to represent them before the aforementioned authority and to manage their assets in Brazil.
 This process can be initiated online but must be completed within 90 days of the initial filing.
-Complete it by submitting information about the ultimate beneficial owner (UBO) of the company, along with any relevant supporting documents.

 • It is also important to bear in mind that in case the relevant shareholders and/or managers are not residents in Brazil and do not intend to become residents, certain actions must be completed in advance.
 This includes appointing an attorney in Brazil to represent any non-resident individuals for corporate and tax purposes.

-2. Taxes and Fiscal Obligations
+2. Taxes and fiscal obligations

 Brazil, throughout its republican history, has battled to find the best way to optimize its tax system.